richgel999/lzham_codec/README.md

 Eventually, Microsoft laid us off, and they switched future titles to their higher ratio LZX codec.
 After leaving Microsoft I spent a year researching fast Huffman and arithmetic decoding techniques for a new codec that could beat LZX.

-I eventually wrote LZHAM at home during the night after starting at Valve, in bits and pieces as time permitted.
+I eventually wrote LZHAM at home after starting at Valve, in bits and pieces as time permitted.
 I knew I couldn't afford to do much arithmetic decoding, because I was targeting the codec for Xbox 360 CPU which had a slow non-pipelined integer multiplier unit.
 So I knew most of the decoded symbols had to be Huffman coded.
 The entropy coders were first, followed by the match accelerator, then a flexible parser, then a near-optimal parser (first just using plain Dijkstra's algorithm and greatly optimizing/simplifying that).
 I refined this framework over a couple weeks to compete against LZX, then LZMA.